Smitbafna/Eventora/README.md

 Eventora is a full-stack event media management platform that enables organizations, clubs, photographers, and participants to create events, organize media into albums, and securely manage uploads with role-based access control.

-Built with a modern monorepo architecture using FastAPI, React, and TypeScript.
+Built using FastAPI, React, and TypeScript.

 ---